jaimece/BalancedColorings/README.md

 Exhaustivity was the goal.
 Does not include state-of-the-art algorithms or sophisticated accelerations, so it cannot go beyond N = 14 oscillators.

-Its main input is the (weighted) adjacency matrix of the network.
+Its main input is the (possibly weighted) adjacency matrix of the network.
+Self-loops are OK.
 We use the convention A[source, target].

 The main outputs are the symmetry group and all the possible synchronization patterns.